Skip to content

 Key Designs

-2. Unconstrained Linear Model with Closed-Form Solution:
+2. Unconstrained Linear Model and Closed-form Solution

-• Mechanism: The model is \(W_p(\mu,\nu) = \sum_{k=1}^K \omega_k S_p^{(k)}(\mu,\nu) + \varepsilon\), with the least-squares estimator given in closed form as \(\hat{\omega}_{LSE} = (\hat{S}^\top \hat{S})^{-1} \hat{S}^\top \hat{W}\), where \(\hat{S} \in \mathbb{R}^{M \times K}\) is the SW distance matrix and \(\hat{W} \in \mathbb{R}^M\) is the exact Wasserstein vector.
-Geometrically, this is equivalent to the \(L_2\) projection of the Wasserstein vector onto the linear subspace spanned by the SW distance vectors.
+The reconstruction is modeled as \(W_p(\mu,\nu) = \sum_{k=1}^K \omega_k S_p^{(k)}(\mu,\nu) + \varepsilon\).
+The least-squares estimate provides the closed-form solution \(\hat{\omega}_{LSE} = (\hat{S}^\top \hat{S})^{-1} \hat{S}^\top \hat{W}\), where \(\hat{S} \in \mathbb{R}^{M \times K}\) is the SW distance matrix and \(\hat{W} \in \mathbb{R}^M\) is the vector of exact Wasserstein distances.
+This is geometrically equivalent to projecting \(\hat{W}\) onto the linear subspace spanned by SW features.
+This avoids iterative training and hyperparameter tuning.

-3. Constrained Linear Model (Midpoint Method):
+3. Constrained Linear Model (Midpoint Method) as Inductive Bias

 Loss & Training